spacetelescope/jdaviz/docs/plugin_api.rst

   plugin.open_in_tray()
   plugin.show('popout')

-Some plugins provide API hints directly in the UI.
+When running in a notebook, some plugins provide API hints directly in the UI.
 To enable these, toggle the ``<>`` button in the top of the plugin.